cloudnuttz/agritechtz-pycli/README.md

-# Crop Price Client
+# Crop Price Client in Tanzania

-This module implements a client for fetching and processing crop price data from a REST API.
+This module implements a client for fetching and processing crop-price-time-series data from a REST API.
 It allows filtering by crop types, regions, districts, dates, and ordering.
 The data is fetched as a CSV, converted into a pandas DataFrame, and preprocessed for analysis.

+> The time series data begins from May 1 2021 up to the recent date.

 # Table of Contents